rtucker1/Cyber-Notes/LessonPlans.md

    * Pay attention to: overview, objectives, instructor notes (What students should be aware of; difficulties/roadblocks)

 ## **Unit 3: Python**
-Python's place in the curriculum? -- Mentions that python isn't a requirement for entry level cyber jobs, so why teach it so early in lesson? **Emphasize importance of lessons rather than undermine them**
+Re: Python's place in the curriculum? -- Lesson plan mentions that Python isn't a requirement for entry-level cyber jobs, so why are we spending 6 days on it?
+Obviously its still important so make sure to **Emphasize importance of lessons rather than undermine them**

 Can save time in class by having students download apps before hand?